NOSOTROS

 • During 3 consecutive years (2017-2019), we opened the Chicago International Latino Theater Festival “Destinos”, and we also inaugurated their International Cultural Exchange Program in México City.

-• 8 Creative Laboraties for Children
+• 8 Creative Laboratories for Children

 • 127 children participants